More flooding predicted

 Floods complicate life…

 This is an appeal to all who can help us to aid these poor people through this tough time, and so help return life to normality once again.
-Donate by clicking on the button below.
+Donate by clicking on one of the donate buttons on this page.